-Toronto-based Volta Resources (VTR-T) and Vancouver-based Riverstone Resources (RVS-V) are separately hunting for gold in the landlocked West African country of Burkina Faso.
+Vancouver — Toronto-based Volta Resources (VTR-T) and Vancouver-based Riverstone Resources (RVS-T) are separately hunting for gold in the small West African country of Burkina Faso.

-On March 21, Volta released an updated resource estimate on its Kiaka gold project, while Riverstone reported assays from 11 new holes collared at its Karma gold project.
+On March 21, Volta released an updated resource estimate on its Kiaka gold project, while Riverstone reported assays from eleven new holes collared at its Karma gold project.

-“With a favourable strip ratio and strong recovery fundamentals, it should provide a solid base for the prefeasibility study that’s already underway,” says president and chief executive Kevin Bullock.
+“With a favorable strip ratio and strong recovery fundamentals it should provide a solid base for the pre-feasibility study that’s already underway,” said president and chief executive Kevin Bullock.

-A third phase of drilling extended the Kiaka deposit 1.5 km along strike to a 500-metre depth.
+A third phase of drilling extended the Kiaka deposit to 1.5km along strike, and to a 500-metre depth.

 Holes drilled into the central Kiaka deposit, released on March 14, continue to return grades between 1 gram and 3 grams gold at depths from 250 metres to 695 metres.

-Bullock mentioned an upcoming maiden resource estimate for a new gold discovery, which sits 750 metres south of Kiaka, that is due in the third quarter, saying the new discovery “could significantly enhance the quality of the Kiaka project going forward.”
+Bullock mentioned an upcoming maiden-resource estimate on a new gold discovery 750 metres south of Kiaka due in the third quarter, saying the new discovery “could significantly enhance the quality of the Kiaka project going forward.”

-Results from a shallow 4,400-metre drill program at the new Kiaka South target have 5.2-gram gold highlights over 25 metres starting from 33 metres, and 2.9 grams gold over 47 metres from 3 metres depth, including higher-grade sections of 7.9 grams gold over 15 metres and 23.4 grams gold over 3 metres.
+Results from a shallow 4,400-metre drill program at the new Kiaka South target have highlights of: 5.2 grams gold over 25 metres starting from 33 metres; and 2.9 grams gold over 47 metres from 3 metres depth including higher-grade sections of 7.9 grams gold over 15 metres and 23.4 grams gold over 3 metres.

-Volta consolidated its land position around the Kiaka property in mid-February by a permit exchange with Randgold Resources (GOLD-Q).
+Volta consolidated its land position around the Kiaka property in mid-February via a permit exchange with Randgold Resources (GOLD-Q, RRS-L).

-Volta is starting the year strong with its shares up 26%, or 25¢, since Jan.
-3. The updated resource estimate’s release on March 21 was initially well received as company shares jumped 4% to $1.24 by midday, but prices dropped later in the trading session and Volta ended down 3.3%, or 4¢, to $1.15 on a 1.3-million-share trade volume.
-The company has 155 million shares outstanding and a $178-million presstime market capitalization.
+Volta is having a strong start to 2012 with its shares up 26% or 25¢ since Jan.
+3. The release of the updated resource estimate on March 21was initially well received as company shares jumped 4% to $1.24 by midday, but prices dropped later in the trading session and Volta ended up down 3.3% or 4¢ to $1.15 on a 1.3 million share trade volume.
+The company has 155 million shares outstanding and a presstime market cap of $178 million.

-Riverstone’s flagship Karma gold project is 100 km northwest of Ouagadougou, and in earlier-stage exploration.
-According to a January resource update the property has an in-pit-indicated resource of 47 million tonnes grading 1.07 grams gold for 1.6 million contained oz. gold, and an additional inferred in-pit resource of 19 million tonnes carrying 0.93 gram gold for 566,000 contained oz. gold.
+Riverstone’s flagship Karma gold project is 100km northwest of Ouagadougou, and in earlier-stage exploration.
+According to a January resource update the property has an in-pit-indicated resource of 47 million tonnes grading 1.07 grams gold for 1.6 million contained oz. of gold, and an additional inferred in-pit resource of 19 million tonnes carrying 0.93 gram gold for 566,000 oz. of contained gold.

-The program is approaching 300 metres depth, and highlights include 15.9 grams gold over 10 metres starting from 220 metres depth, 1.3 grams gold over 32 metres from 90 metres depth and 1.21 grams gold over 16 metres from 212 metres depth, with a higher-grade, 1.7-gram gold intersect over 8 metres.
+The program is approaching 300-metres depth, and highlights include: 15.9 grams gold over 10 metres starting from 220 metres depth; 1.3 grams gold over 32 metres from 90 metres depth; and 1.21 grams gold over 16 metres from 212 metres depth including a higher grade intersect of 1.7 grams gold over 8 metres.

-A number of zones identified by satellite are scheduled for drilling, and the company maintains two active reverse-circulation drill rigs on site.
+A number of zones identified via satellite are still scheduled for drilling, and the company maintains two active reverse-circulation drill rigs on site.

-Riverstone has had some difficulty gaining market traction to start the year.
-The company’s shares have fallen 17%, or 12¢, to a low of 56¢ on March 28.
-Riverstone shares maintained a flat 60¢ price on an 110,000-share trade volume following the new results.
-The company has 130 million shares outstanding, with a market capitalization of $72.78 million.
+Riverstone has had some trouble gaining market traction to start the year.
+Company shares have fallen 17% or 12¢ to a low of 58¢ on March 19.
+Riverstone shares maintained a flat 60¢ price on an 110,000-share trade volume following the announcement of the new results.
+The company has 130 million shares outstanding with a market cap of $3.29 million.

-According to a study by the World Bank, Burkina Faso is ranked ninth out of 49 countries in sub-Saharan Africa on an “ease of doing business” survey updated at the end of 2011.
-The country is projected to have a 4.9% growth rate in 2012 and has a stable, democratically elected government that is focused on opening the economy and developing private sector business.
+According to a World Bank study, Burkina Faso is ranked ninth out of 49 countries in Sub-Saharan Africa on an “ease of doing business” survey updated at the end of 2011.
+The country is projected to have a 4.9% growth rate in 2012, and has a stable, democratically-elected government that is focused on opening the economy and developing private sector business.